whitecloudy/ambient-utils/README.md

 It is pretty straightforward to use ideas for learning with bad data, add and integrate them into your existing standard diffusion codebase.
+A standalone example is provided in the [`examples/test_ambient.py`](https://github.com/giannisdaras/ambient-utils/blob/main/examples/test_ambient.py) file.
-Give or take, you will need to do 3 things.
+Give or take, you will need to do 4 things.

 ### 1. Prepare your data